Soprano Home Movies: Synopsis

 Tony and Carmela travel to Janice and Bobby's cabin in upstate New York to celebrate Tony's birthday.
 Tony and Bobby bond as they fire a customized AR-10 assault rifle, Bobby's birthday present to Tony, in the nearby woods.
-Tony gives Bobby a major new responsibility in the Soprano family and hints at a still higher position.
-Bobby muses how suddenly and silently death can happen in their lives as gangsters: "You probably don't even hear it when it happens, right?"
+Tony tasks Bobby with a new set of responsibilities in the Soprano family, and hints at a still higher position in the near future.
+Bobby muses how suddenly and silently death can happen in their lives as gangsters: ”You probably don't even hear it when it happens, right?”
 Tony comments that Bobby has never "popped his cherry" (killed anyone) in contrast with Bobby's father, who according to Tony, was a notorious hit man in his time.
 Bobby replies that he has come close, but that his father never wanted it for him.

 Carmela phones A.J.; he answers the phone, not at the pizzeria where he is now working, but in his parents' bed with Blanca.
 A group of friends also come for a party.

 After dinner, Tony, Carmela, Bobby, and Janice play Monopoly, arguing about house rules, drinking, and joking.
 Tony is angry with Janice when she tells a story that discredits their father.
-He makes a crude joke about her in return, apologizes, but then makes another.
-This provokes Bobby into punching Tony, leading to a messy and ferocious fight.
+He makes a crude joke about her in return, insincerely apologizes, but then makes another, provoking Bobby to punch him in the face.
+There is a messy and ferocious fight.
 Tony ends up on the floor, bloodied, unable to rise.
 Panicking, Bobby tries to drive off drunk and backs into a tree; he returns and apologizes.
+Janice is enraged with Bobby, fearing retaliation from Tony.
 In the morning, Tony and Carmela are persuaded to stay, but Tony fixates on his loss in the fight.

 In the afternoon, the women apprehensively watch Tony and Bobby leave, ostensibly for a game of golf.
 In reality, the two men are meeting with a pair of Québécois.
 In exchange for a large amount of expired prescription medication at a heavy discount, Tony agrees to a hit on the brother-in-law of one of the Québécois and asks Bobby to personally take care of it.
 Bobby has to accept.
 They return to the cabin and Carmela and Tony leave for home.
-Bobby immediately sets off for Montreal for the hit; he kills the man at point-blank range.
+Bobby immediately sets off for Montreal for the hit; he kills the man at point-blank range, drops the gun and walks off.
 He returns to the cabin, picks up his daughter, and hugs her.
-Back home, Tony watches a "Soprano Home Movies" DVD given to him by Janice as a birthday present: it shows himself and Janice playing together as children.
+Back home, Tony watches a "Soprano Home Movies" DVD given to him by Janice as a birthday present: it shows himself and Janice as children, playing together.